When Anger Becomes Depression: What To Do

 As researchers continue to explore the link between depression and anger.
 They did a study on 90 depressed individuals (60 men and 30 women) and gave them a test to evaluate their negative emotions (depression, anger, irritability) and how efficiently they can handle them.

 The results of the study revealed that feelings of rage and depression are connected through the role of controlling or regulating emotions and anger rumination.
+According to John M. Grohol, PsyD, “Some people with depression become more irritable and angry with virtually everyone and everything in their life.”
 This means that people have the likelihood to manifest irritable or angry signs in depression if they are the type who contemplate on past situations when they were angry, or if they have trouble handling their emotions.
 Those who are quick-tempered, for example, would be more prone to express their depression through their anger.

 Treatment For Depression Through Anger